UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Cal Stats and Trends

-- Cal has six wins against the spread in 10 games this year.
+- In Cal's 10 games this season, it has six wins against the spread.

-- The Golden Bears are 3-0 ATS when underdogs by 6.5 points or more this year.
+- The Golden Bears have been underdogs by 6.5 points or more three times this season and have covered the spread every time.

-- Cal's games this year have gone over the point total five times in 10 opportunities (50%).
+- Cal has eclipsed the over/under in 50% of its opportunities this season (five times over 10 games with a set point total).

-- Cal is 3-1 against the spread and 3-1 overall when the team records more than 27.9 points.
+- When Cal records more than 27.9 points, it is 3-1 against the spread and 3-1 overall.

 - The Golden Bears have turned the ball over eight times, nine fewer times than the Bruins have forced turnovers (17).